ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Please note: nested components can compose their on Composite Attesters.
 In consequence, the concept of Layered Attestation is realized in each Attester role.
-If there is a Composite Device enabling Composite Attesters, each Attester in this composite can enable its separate instance of Layered Attestation.
-Layered Attestation takes place depending on the complexity of the composition of each Attester role in a Composite Attester.
+If there is a Composite Device enabling Composite Attesters, each Attester can enable its separate instance of Layered Attestation.

 # Trust Model